cccswann/interview-cake/README.md

 # interview-cake
-Practice for implementing algorithms in Python.
+Practicing implementation of algorithms in Python.